julianmclain/algorithms-mixtape/src/karatsuba_multiplication/README.md

 #### Recursive multiplication

-There are 4 recursive calls, the operands have half as many digits in each recursive call, and outside the recusrive calls the additions and padding with 0s can be done in linear time.
+There are 4 recursive calls, in each recursive call the operands have half as many digits, and outside the recusrive calls the additions and padding with 0s can be done in linear time.

 The [Master
 Method](https://en.wikipedia.org/wiki/Master_theorem_(analysis_of_algorithms))